erethizon/Zooniverse-website/Field_guide.md

 ![select_workflows.png](https://panoptes-uploads.zooniverse.org/production/project_attached_image/988ae3df-434f-4294-a9c7-c8ed5e64fdfb.png)

-The first workflow, called "Is there an animal?", asks volunteers to look at sets of images and decide whether or not there are any animals in the pictures.
+The first workflow, called **"Is there an animal?"**, asks volunteers to look at sets of images and decide whether or not there are humans or any other animals in the pictures.
 This is the first workflow to be activated whenever we add subjects to the project.

 Those sets of images that are determined to have animals in them are passed to a second workflow called "Species Identification."
 In this second workflow, volunteers identify the animals in each set of images and answer a few questions about them.